Read our hands-on review to see if T-Mobile 5G Home Internet delivers the speeds and reliability you need to replace your traditional cable provider.

 - Configure your network: Follow the on-screen prompts to customize your new Wi-Fi network name and password, connect your personal devices, and start browsing immediately.

-If you run into any snags during this 15-minute setup, T-Mobile internet customer service is available 24/7, and premium tiers like Amplified and All-In include dedicated TechPro support.
+If you run into any snags during this 15-minute setup, T-Mobile internet customer service is available 24/7 through the app to help you troubleshoot your connection.

 *Same-day delivery for most Internet-eligible customers, see if it’s an option during checkout.

-If you are actively comparison shopping, you are likely wondering how this service stacks up against traditional wired providers and other wireless competitors.
-When looking at T-Mobile home internet vs Verizon, the offerings are remarkably similar, but nuanced differences in local tower placement dictate which will perform better at your specific address.
+If you are actively comparison shopping during your move, you are likely wondering how this service stacks up against traditional wired providers and other wireless competitors.
+When looking at T-Mobile home internet vs Verizon, the offerings are remarkably similar, but nuanced differences in local cellular tower placement will ultimately dictate which performs better at your specific address.

 | Feature | T-Mobile 5G Home Internet | Verizon 5G Home Internet | Average Cable Provider |